 Follow the age-old rule – the soufflé doesn’t wait for the guests, the guests wait for the soufflé.
 Be ready to whisk the soufflé to the table as soon as it’s out of the oven.

 Serve the savory soufflé by gently breaking the top crust into portions with two forks held back-to-back.
 Then lightly spoon soufflé onto plates, including some center and some crust in each serving.

-Insider Information on How to Make the Perfect Savory Soufflé
+Insider Information on How to Cook a Savory Soufflé Perfectly

 Soufflés need something to cling to.
 Soufflés are baked in ungreased dishes so they can cling to the sides on their ascent.
 If a coating is desired, lightly grease the dish with butter or cooking spray; then dust evenly and completely with grated Parmesan cheese, fine dry bread crumbs or cornmeal.
 The coating will keep the soufflé from slipping down to the bottom.

 Straight sides make all the difference.
 The straight sides of the traditional soufflé dish help the soufflé to climb and hold itself up.
 You can substitute a straight-sided casserole or saucepan (with ovenproof handle).
 If using a nonstick saucepan, be sure to coat the sides (as described above) to provide a non-slip surface.